longturn/freeciv21/docs/General/faq.rst

 consecutive logins.
 However, firstly, there is a mechanic that slightly limits this (known as unit wait time), and secondly, this can't happen every time because now he has already played his move this turn and now needs to wait for the Turn Change to make his next move.
 So, in the next turn, if you log in before him, now it was you who made your move twice.
-If not, he can't "move twice" until you do.
+If not, he can't :emphasis:`move twice` until you do.

 The primary server setting to mitigate this problem is :literal:`unitwaittime`, which imposes a minimum time between moves of a single unit on successive turns.